seqan/seqan3/doc/tutorial/sequence_file/index.md

 Before we dive into the details, we will outline the general design of our file objects, hoping that it will make the following tutorial easier to understand.

 As mentioned above, our file object is a range over records.
-More specifically over objects of type seqan3::record which is basically just a std::tuple that holds the data.
+More specifically, a range over objects of type seqan3::sequence_record.
-To identify or specialise which data is read/written and contained in the records, we use seqan3::field tags (e.g. seqan3::field::seq denotes sequence information).
-The seqan3::field tags are shared between file formats and allow for easy file conversion.

 Output files can handle various types that fulfill the requirements of the format (e.g. a sequence has to be a range over an alphabet).
 In contrast to this, input files have certain default types for record fields that can be modified via a *traits type*.

-For example, on construction you can specify seqan3::sequence_file_default_traits_dna or seqan3::sequence_file_default_traits_aa for reading `dna` and `protein` sequences respectively (section [File traits](#section_file_traits) will covers this in more detail).
+For example, on construction you can specify seqan3::sequence_file_input_default_traits_dna or seqan3::sequence_file_input_default_traits_aa for reading `dna` (\ref nucleotide) and `protein` (\ref aminoacid) sequences respectively (section [File traits](#section_file_traits) will covers this in more detail).

 Opening and closing files is also handled automatically.
 If a file cannot be opened for reading or writing, a seqan3::file_open_error is thrown.